 Generally, senior IT managers have at least a bachelor's degree in computer science or a technology management major.
 A graduate degree in technology, often a Master of Business Administration, is preferred by many employers who may offer tuition assistance to employees pursuing the degree.
 Many programs, especially at the graduate level, offer part-time and online studies for professionals to earn a degree around a working schedule.

-In May 2015, the BLS reported that an estimated 341,250 computer and information systems management positions existed.
-It also mentioned that this occupation would see an employment increase of 15% between 2014 and 2024.
+In May 2018, the BLS reported that an estimated 414,400 computer and information systems management positions existed.
+It also mentioned that this occupation would see a much faster-than-average employment increase of 11% between 2018 and 2028.
 The healthcare and information security industries are projected to see particularly rapid growth in the profession.
 Those with expertise in the latest related technology may increase potential opportunities.
 Some common senior IT management positions include:

 - Director of information technology